yogeshojha/rengine/k8s/readme.md

     kubectl get pods --namespace cert-manager
     ```

-## Step 3: Install OpenEBS NFS Provisioner
+## Step 3: Install OpenEBS NFS Provisioner (Optional)

+Note: Either you can install it manually or use the OpenEBS provisioner from the marketplace in the Cloud Provider.

 1. **Add the OpenEBS Helm repository:**
     ```sh